quangbinh113/economical-chatbot/README.md

 <!-- CONTRIBUTORS -->
 ## Contributors

 This project was developed as part of the training course.
-The project was developed by AI Intern 3AE, a team of 3 students:
+The project was developed by AI Intern 3AE, a team of 3 intern employees:

 - [Huy Anh Do](https://github.com/huyanhdo2023)
 - [David Huy Ng](https://github.com/Godfreeyyy)